JuliaLang/julia/doc/stdlib/io-network.rst

    ..
 Docstring generated from Julia source

    Determine whether an object - such as a stream, timer, or mmap – is not yet closed.
 Once an object is closed, it will never produce a new event.
-However, a closed stream may still have data to read in its buffer, use ``eof`` to check for the ability to read data.
-Use ``poll_fd`` to be notified when a stream might be writable or readable.
+However, a closed stream may still have data to read in its buffer, use :func:`eof` to check for the ability to read data.
+Use :func:`poll_fd` to be notified when a stream might be writable or readable.

 .. function:: serialize(stream, value)

    ..
 Docstring generated from Julia source

-   Write an arbitrary value to a stream in an opaque format, such that it can be read back by ``deserialize``\ .
+   Write an arbitrary value to a stream in an opaque format, such that it can be read back by :func:`deserialize`\ .
 The read-back value will be as identical as possible to the original.
 In general, this process will not work if the reading and writing are done by different versions of Julia, or an instance of Julia with a different system image. ``Ptr`` values are serialized as all-zero bit patterns (``NULL``\ ).

 .. function:: deserialize(stream)

    ..
 Docstring generated from Julia source

-   Read a value written by ``serialize``\ . ``deserialize`` assumes the binary data read from ``stream`` is correct and has been serialized by a compatible implementation of ``serialize``\ .
+   Read a value written by :func:`serialize`\ . ``deserialize`` assumes the binary data read from ``stream`` is correct and has been serialized by a compatible implementation of :func:`serialize`\ .
 It has been designed with simplicity and performance as a goal and does not validate the data read.
 Malformed data can result in process termination.
 The caller has to ensure the integrity and correctness of data read from ``stream``\ .

-.. function:: escape_string(io, str::AbstractString, esc::AbstractString)

-   ..
-Docstring generated from Julia source

-   General escaping of traditional C and Unicode escape sequences, plus any characters in esc are also escaped (with a backslash).

-.. function:: unescape_string(io, s::AbstractString)

-   ..
-Docstring generated from Julia source

-   General unescaping of traditional C and Unicode escape sequences.
-Reverse of :func:`escape_string`\ .

-.. function:: join(io, items, delim, [last])

-   ..
-Docstring generated from Julia source

-   Print elements of ``items`` to ``io`` with ``delim`` between them.
-If ``last`` is specified, it is used as the final delimiter instead of ``delim``\ .

 .. function:: print_shortest(io, x)